-A somewhat counter-intuitive result of this is that I am almost fanatical rationalist.
+A somewhat counter-intuitive result of this is that I am an almost fanatical rationalist.
 Reason, as the shared heritage of all non-mentally handicapped people, is the only thing that can navigate the metaphysical ether between minds; it is the one product of the mind that can be understood by another.
 As such, for all intents and purposes, it is the one thing that can be viewed as meaningful.
-You live in your own self contained mind, its own meta-physical universe containing thoughts, personality and emotions.
-(My atheist Asperger friends would tell me that there is no mind; that is just illusion created by the brain.
-To be clear, I am talking here about the perception of mind not any metaphysical reality.)
+You live in your own self-contained mind, its own metaphysical universe containing thoughts, personality, and emotions.
+(My atheist Asperger friends would tell me that there is no mind; that it is just an illusion created by the brain.
+To be clear, I am talking here about the perception of mind, not any metaphysical reality.)
 I grant you that all of these things are real.
-The problem is that these things do not translate into my self contained mind, in its own meta-physical universe.
+The problem is that these things do not translate into my self-contained mind, in its own metaphysical universe.
 I do not understand these things and cannot take them into account beyond recognizing their existence as a sort of metaphysical black hole.
 As such your personal qualities while real, for all intents and purpose, might as well not exist.
-You have no reason to expect that I would understand the non-rational parts of your mind therefore there is no reason to expect me to take it into account.
+You have no reason to expect that I would understand the non-rational parts of your mind.
+Therefore, there is no reason to expect me to take it into account.
 The only thing that you have that can be meaningful to me as it is to you is your reason.

 (To be continued …)